Mossendjo

 Mossendjo (can also be written as Mosenjo or Mosendjo) is a town and a commune located in the Niari Department of the Republic of the Congo.
+It is located in the heart of the Chaillu Massif, a mountain and forest range that starts in eastern Gabon and meets the Mayombe mountain ranges.

+Administration

-It is divided into 2 urban boroughs (arrondissements):
+Mossendjo was divided into 2 urban boroughs (arrondissements):